Astrophotography camera for deep-sky: what to choose

 Choosing from various astrophotography camera for the deep-sky may seem complicated.
-In this article, through a series of practical examples, we will see how to choose astrophotography camera to record also the weakest details of galaxies, nebulae and star clusters through with long exposures (these camera are different from those used for planetary and lunar photography that record short videos and which we will discuss in a later article).
-Astrophotography camera for the deep-sky are almost always cooled, ie have a system with Peltier cells which cools and stabilizes the sensor at a low temperature in order to reduce the noise of the image and therefore improve its quality.
+In this article, through a series of practical examples, we will see how to choose astrophotography camera to record also the weakest details of galaxies, nebulae and star clusters through with long exposures (these camera are different from the ones used for planetary and lunar photography that record short videos).
+Astrophotography camera for the deep-sky are usually cooled, ie have a system with Peltier cells which cools and stabilises the sensor at low temperature in order to reduce the noise of the image and therefore improve quality.

-In this article we will meet some technical terms which must be taken into consideration when choosing an astrophotography camera of the deep-sky objects:
+In this article we will meet some technical terms which must be taken into consideration when choosing an astrophotography camera for deep-sky astrophotography:

-– seeing: is the set of phenomena that contribute to the deterioration of the image quality of both in visual and photographic application, such as atmospheric turbulence, humidity and light pollution.
+– seeing: it’s the set of phenomena that contribute to the deterioration of the image quality of both in visual and photographic application, such as atmospheric turbulence, humidity and light pollution.

-Take a practical example based on the Borg fluorite apochromatic refractor 107FL f3.9 with ESATTO 3″, 107mm diameter and 417mm focal length.
-Its resolving power is calculated with the formula a=120/D that is 120/107=1.12 arc seconds.
-According to the Nyquist principle, the pixel size of the sensor must cover more than half of the smallest detail that our telescopes can solve.
+Let’s start from a practical example with the Borg fluorite apochromatic refractor 107FL f3.9 with ESATTO 3″, 107mm diameter and 417mm focal length.
+Its resolution capability is calculated with the formula a=120/D that is 120/107=1.12 arc seconds.
+According to the Nyquist principle, the pixel size of the sensor must cover more than half of the smallest detail that our telescopes can resolve.
 According to this, the astrophotography camera pixels will have to record the signal of an area of sky equal to 1.15/2 = 0.56 arc seconds.

-We are forgetting the seeing and more precisely the effects of atmospheric turbulence, responsible for the distortion of the light that pass through the Earth’s atmosphere before reaching our instrument.
-In areas where the seeing is medium, the seeing allows us to record the finer details on 3-4 pixels.
+We are no considering the seeing and more precisely the effects of atmospheric turbulence, responsible for the distortion of the light that pass through the Earth’s atmosphere before reaching our instrument.
+In areas where the seeing is medium, seeing allows us to record the finer details on 3-4 pixels.
 Therefore, by applying the Nyquist principle, our sampling will be around 1.5 to 2 arc seconds.
 Often it is not necessary to go below these values, as would we upsample the image that is the maximum detail would be reported by a number of pixels greater than two.
-Here is that the 1.93 arc seconds value obtained with QHY247C is perfectly in the range dictated by seeing conditions and coupled with the Borg fluorite apochromatic refractor 107FL f3.9 with ESATTO 3″ is therefore perfect.
+So the 1.93 arc seconds value obtained with QHY247C is perfectly in the range dictated by seeing conditions and the match with Borg fluorite apochromatic refractor 107FL f3.9 with ESATTO 3″ is therefore perfect.
 Do we want to look for something else that will work for our example?
-If we use the formula as a constant, setting the min and max value of our ideal sampling, the value of the sensor pixel size to be coupled to our Borg fluorite apochromatic refractor 107FL f3.9 with ESATTO 3″ will be from 3 to 4 microns.
+If we use the formula as a constant, setting the min and max value of our ideal sampling, the value of the sensor pixel size with our Borg fluorite apochromatic refractor 107FL f3.9 with ESATTO 3″ will be from 3 to 4 microns.

 Let’s make another example with SkyWatcher Newton QUATTRO 200/800 f4 with SESTO SENSO that has 200mm diameter and 800mm focal length.
 We calculate the min and max value of the pixel size of our hypothetical sensor, on the basis of theoretical sampling values from 1.5 to 2 arc seconds: